tooqk4u/Employee-Tracker/README.md

 ## Installation

 Install MySQL and Node Inquirer through the command line termainal.
-Type in "npm install --save mysql2" to install MySQL2 to your terminal.
-Then type "npm init -y" to install node.js.
-Then type "npm i inquirer" to install the inquirer node package.
+Type in "npm init" then install dependencies as needed such as MySQL2, chalk, asciiart-logo and inquirer" .

 ---
 ---

 ## Usage

-Once in the root directory after git cloning the repo, open terminal and type "mysql -u root -p" to open the mysql terminal line, then add your database by typing "CREATE DATABASE business" and then type "USE business".
+Once in the root directory after cloning the repo, open terminal and type "mysql -u root -p" to open the mysql terminal line, then add your database by typing "CREATE DATABASE employee_tracker" and then type "USE employee_tracker".
 Then type "source db/schema.sql" and "source db/seeds.sql".
 To verify tables were created you can type "SHOW TABLES" then follow mysql prompts to open a table such as "SELECT * FROM employee;".
-Then type "quit" to go back to root command line and then to start prompts type "node index" or "node index.js" and follow the prompts.
+Then type "quit" to go back to root command line and then to start prompts type "node server" or "node server.js" and follow the prompts.

 ---
 ---